saulofilho/jessyca/content/postfun/trip-zine.md

 </div>

-I also did an [Instagram](https://www.instagram.com/zinetrip/) account to post some design experiment
+I also did an [Instagram](https://www.instagram.com/zinetrip/) account to post some design experiment.

 <div class="img-row">